 From the evidence later found in the wreckage, it appeared that the pilot of the United plane managed to gain a measure of improvised control, but tragically he lost it just seconds before the crash, when his own tail section came apart.
 Had this not happened, the United plane would have overflown the rocky promontory that it hit, and its pilot may have been able to perform a belly landing on the Colorado River.

 An hour and a half later, with both flights having failed to report their positions for all that time, a Missing Aircraft Alert was issued and the United States Air Force launched a full-scale search and rescue mission.
-Despite their great effort, they were unable to find the wreckage that day even though both crash its had become infernos giving rise to great, tall columns of black smoke; apparently the overcast in the crash area hid the sites from the view of the aircraft above.
+Despite their great effort, they were unable to find the wreckage that day even though both crash sites had become infernos giving rise to great, tall columns of black smoke.
+Apparently the overcast in the crash area hid the sites from the view of the aircraft above.

-Out of all proportion to the massive search effort, the wreckage was actually discovered just before dusk that evening by a private pilot who had seen the smoke earlier in the day, around lunchtime, when he had flown tourists near the area for sightseeing.
-He heard a report on the radio that evening that two airliners were missing and he immediately realized what the smoke he saw midday must have been; he hurriedly flew back to the area and identified the TWA wreckage from the markings on its tail section.
-Nightfall was fast approaching and for his own safety he had to leave the depths of the canyon to fly home, without examining the second still-burning area a mile north, though he was sure it must be the United plane.
+Out of all proportion to the massive search effort, the wreckage was actually discovered just before dusk that evening by a private pilot who had seen the smoke earlier in the day, around lunchtime, when he had flown tourists under the overcast and near the area for sightseeing.
+He heard a report on the radio that evening that two airliners were missing and he immediately realized what the smoke he saw midday must have been.
+He hurriedly flew back to the area and identified the TWA wreckage from the markings on its tail section.
+Nightfall was fast approaching and for his own safety he had to leave the depths of the canyon to fly home, without examining the second, still-burning area a mile north, though he was sure it must be the United plane.

 He called TWA's headquarters in Kansas City and reported his find, but by then it was too dark out for the air force to fly over the area and verify his information.
 That had to wait until the following morning at dawn, at which time the air force positively and officially identified both wrecks.

-Across the nation many hundreds of families, those of the victims and their friends, had lived through the worst night of their lives, with their loved ones missing, and now, on Sunday, they received the awful word that both planes had crashed and that no survivors were expected.
+Across the nation many hundreds of families had lived through the worst night of their lives, with their loved ones missing, and now, on Sunday, they received the awful word that both planes had crashed and that no survivors were expected.

 One of those families was my own ~ my uncle, Jack Groshans, was a passenger on the United plane.